4n0nymou3/proxy-to-singbox-converter/README.md

 ## 🚀 How to Use

 1. Navigate to the web application
-2. Paste your proxy configs, Sing-box JSON, Clash YAML/JSON, links, or Base64-encoded data
+2. Paste your input — proxy URLs, a subscription link, Base64 data, a Sing-box JSON, or a Clash YAML/JSON
-3. Choose the action:
+3. The tool automatically detects the input type and enables the relevant buttons:
-   - Click **"Convert to Sing-box"** to generate a full Sing-box JSON config
+   - **Convert to Sing-box** — converts proxy URLs or Clash config to Sing-box JSON (disabled when input is already Sing-box)
-   - Click **"Convert to Clash"** to generate a full Clash/Mihomo YAML config
+   - **Convert to Clash** — converts proxy URLs or Sing-box JSON to Clash YAML (disabled when input is already Clash)
-   - When a Sing-box or Clash config is detected, the main button changes to **"Extract Proxy Configs"** to extract proxy URLs
+   - **Extract Proxy URLs** — extracts proxy URLs from a Sing-box or Clash config (enabled only when Sing-box/Clash input is detected)
-4. Copy or download the generated configuration
+4. Copy or download the output:
    - Sing-box output saves as `config.json`
    - Clash output saves as `config.yaml`
    - Extracted proxy URLs save as `config.txt`